igscl/thelaserproject/README.md

 ### The Problem

 Every student has had trouble remembering data.
 Piano students often need their sheet music until they don't need it anymore - while some use theirs forever!
 What we're trying to do here is provide students with a simple and fun way to remember what they need.
 We're developing it because we are practitioners!
 And have dealt with these issues for a long time.
 Everyone likes learning in fun ways and we aim to keep people motivated with what they do.
 Sometimes you need to do that in funny ways.
-(That's why we might have included some easter eggs...
+(That's why we might have included some Easter eggs...
 Shhhh, don't tell anyone.)

 ### Who is it for?